salvatoluice/ascent/README.md

 * Make Payment

-f).
-Wait for service completion
+* Wait for service completion

 ## Dependancies used